Kendal railway station: Facilities

 The station has one platform, which has a stone-built shelter.
-It is unstaffed; passengers must buy tickets in advance or from the conductor on board the train.
+It is unstaffed; passengers must buy tickets in advance or from the ticket machine by the platform.
+A penalty fare may be charged by the conductor on board the train if you board without a valid ticket.
 Train running information is provided via digital CIS displays, a customer help point and timetable posters.
 Step-free access is available from the four-space car park and main entrance to the platform.